stipegrbic/stipegrbic.github.io-backup/source/_posts/know-your-terminology.md

 tags:
 - project management
 ---
 What's the deal with Windows apps terminology?
 I know it got messed up and easy to confuse, especially when you are not inside the Windows world, and platform resets done by Microsoft in the last few years certainly didn't help.
 But there are quite a lot people who **should** understand it and they don't.
-They just don't want to invest that little time needed to understand what they are working with, and that's a reason for this post.
+They just don't want to invest that little time needed to understand what they are working with, and that's the reason for this post.
 <!--more-->

 ### The state of Windows apps